geoffrich/geoffrich.net/src/posts/svelte-action-sticky.md

 {% endraw %}

 Presto!
-Render that HTML and you'll see a sticky header that stays visible when we scroll, no additional JavaScript required.
+Render that HTML and you'll see a sticky header that stays visible when we scroll.
 My REPL has some extra styling, but this has the really essential stuff.
-It's important to note that you don't need to use JavaScript for basic sticky positioning.
+No JavaScript is required for basic sticky positioning.
 It's only when you want to style it differently that you need a little something extra.

 <div class="callout">